 - Spoon the batter into the muffin tin, filling each cup about 3/4 full.

-Tips for Achieving the Perfect Texture
+Tips for Perfect Texture

 Creative Variations of Protein Muffins